Activities

 Summary

 In November 2016, Colombia signed a Final Peace Agreement (FPA) that redefined the international standards for alternative penalties.
-The FPA became a global reference of agreed settlements to armed conflicts and one of the most victim-centred peace agreements ever negotiated.
-One of its most significant innovations is the Restorative Sanctions.
-They combine restorative and retributive approaches to justice
+The FPA became a global reference of agreed settlements to armed conflicts and one of the most victim-centered peace agreements ever negotiated.
+It foresees Restorative Sanctions, which combine restorative and retributive approaches to justice and result from a dialogical process involving victims and perpetrators.

-At the end of 2022, the first Restorative Sanctions proposals were released.
-Its design followed a dialogical process that involved victims and perpetrators.
-Memory is at the core of these proposals.
-Such protagonism is a watershed because, in previous transitional processes, memory played a role as a complement, alternative, or means to achieve justice but never as a form of punishment resulting from the judicial procedure.
+Memory is at the core of the first Restorative Sanctions proposals.
+This is ground-breaking because, in previous transitional processes, memory was framed as a complement, an alternative, or a means to achieve justice but never as a form of punishment resulting from the judicial procedure.

-Key words: Transitional Justice; Memory; Victims’ Rights; International Criminal Law; Restorative Sanctions; Peacebuilding.
+Key words: Transitional Justice; Memory; Victims’ Rights; International Criminal Law; Restorative Sanctions; Peacebuilding, Memorial Justice, Colombia, Armed Conflict.

 Carlotta Rossato